 Andrew is not only grateful for the brace, but also for all the people who made it possible for Cheddar to get it.

-Representatives from Paws of Honor shared Andrew and Cheddar’s story with Derrick and the Animal Orthocare team, who agreed to reduce the price of the brace and Paws of Honor agreed to pay $500 toward the cost.
+Representatives from Paws of Honor shared Andrew and Cheddar’s story with the Animal Ortho Care team, who agreed to reduce the price of the brace and Paws of Honor agreed to pay $500 toward the cost.
 Andrew only had to pay the balance.

 Life for Cheddar has been a bit more relaxed in retirement.